-- A meeting must be held prior to the commencement of the day's work with all relevant personnel associated with the work task in attendance.
+- 1. A meeting must be held prior to the commencement of the day's work with all relevant personnel associated with the work task in attendance.
 The job, relevant procedures, associated hazards, safety measures, i.e. the task risk assessments shall be discussed.
 Each employee who attends the briefing shall sign an attendance list of that pre-job brief form undertaking that they have an understanding of the tasks, risks and control measures required. - 2.
-Where possible, toolbox talks can be included in the pre-job brief meetings.
-If this does not occur, then weekly toolbox talks must be conducted.
+Where possible, tool box talks can be included in the pre-job brief meetings.
+If this does not occur, then weekly tool box talks must be conducted.
 The toolbox talk topics will be based on OHS issues pertaining to the project site.
 The topic and the contents shall be in writing.
 Attendance registers with the topic listed shall be kept.

-3.19 OHS TRAINING
+3.20 OHS Training

-- 1. The Main contractor, when making a bid for this project shall provide a breakdown list of the OHS training requirements and the costing of such requirements.
+- The Main contractor, when making a bid for this project shall provide a breakdown list of the OHS training requirements and the costing of such requirements.
 Similarly, appointed contractor must provide the same requirements when bidding with the Main contractor. - 2.
 The scope of training includes but is not limited to the type of work being performed and the relevant procedures.
-Additional to the requirements, will be that the Main contractor and appointed contractors must have the appropriate qualifications, certificates and employees should always be under competent supervision. - 3.
-Where legislative and Eskom recommended appointments are made, the relevant training shall be given to those appointees prior to the acceptance of those appointments. - 4.
-When there is an amendment to the Acts and/or to the regulations, OHS specification and OHS plan, all affected staff shall undergo the applicable refresher training.
+Additional to the requirements, will be that the Main contractor and appointed contractors must have the appropriate qualifications, certificates and employees should always be under competent supervision.